christiangemesi/rfobaden-incident-manager/docs/002-development.md

 ### Dumping Database

+> The database has to be running in order for these commands to work.
+> Note that this only exports the data, not the structure of the database.

 ```shell
 docker compose exec database sh -c 'mysqldump -u root -p${MYSQL_ROOT_PASSWORD} --no-create-info ${MYSQL_DATABASE}' > dump.sql
 ```

-> The database has to be running in order for these commands to work.
-> Note that this only exports the data, not the structure of the database.

 ### Importing Sample Data

+> The database and backend have to be running in order for these commands to work.

 ```shell
 # Load minimal data(only admin and agent users):